LIVENlab/enbios/docs/Fundamentals.md

 - SimpleAssignmentAdapter: For this Adapter, the outputs and impacts can be defined in the adapter configuration
-- BrightwayAdapter: This Adapter, uses brightway2 (https://docs.brightway.dev) in order to calculate impacts, based on the outputs of activities (structural nodes)

-See [this notebook](
+- BrightwayAdapter: This Adapter, uses brightway2 (https://docs.brightway.dev) in order to calculate impacts, based on the outputs of activities (structural nodes).
+See [this notebook]( https://github.com/LIVENlab/enbios/blob/main/demos/bw_adapter_config.ipynb ) for all possible configs in one dictionary.
-https://github.com/LIVENlab/enbios/blob/main/demos/bw_adapter_config.ipynb
-) for all possible configs in one structure

 **Aggregators**